ONLYOFFICE/Kubernetes-Docs/README.md

 $ kubectl get ingress documentserver -o jsonpath="{.status.loadBalancer.ingress[*].ip}"
 ```

-After that, ONLYOFFICE DocumentServer will be available at `http://DOCUMENTSERVER-INGRESS-IP/`.
+After that, ONLYOFFICE Docs will be available at `http://DOCUMENTSERVER-INGRESS-IP/`.

 If the ingress IP is empty, try getting the `documentserver` ingress hostname: